 - Dip the chicken pieces in the egg wash, then in the tapioca flour.

 - Fry in batches until light golden brown, for about 5 minutes per batch.
 (The tapioca flour does not get as dark as other flours when fried.)

 - Place the chicken tenders and wings on a plate topped with paper towels.

-- Place a baking rack over a large cookie sheet that's been topped with foil.
+- Place a baking rack over a 17-inch cast iron skillet or large cookie sheet that's been topped with foil.

 - Dip the baked chicken tenders and wings in the Creole mustard sauce.